AIPowerGrid/grid-info/NONKYC_EXCHANGE_INCIDENT.md

 ## Summary

-AIPG was delisted from NonKYC.io due to the exchange owner's unprofessional behavior and inability to communicate effectively.
+AIPG was delisted from NonKYC.io due to the exchange owner's unprofessional behavior and inability to communicate effectively when we reached out to report a bridge exploit.

 ## Background

+During the Base migration, our bridge from legacy PoW to Base EVM was hit with a 51% attack exploit.
+Approximately 800k fake AIPG was minted on Base while the real coins remained on the legacy PoW chain.
+This occurred because bridge confirmation settings were set too low.
+Every token and liquidity pool was immediately pulled from exchanges as soon as the issue was discovered.

-During the Base migration, a bridge exploit occurred due to confirmation settings being set too low.
-When the issue was reported to NonKYC.io, the exchange owner responded unprofessionally and was unable to communicate effectively.
+When we reached out to NonKYC.io to report the bridge exploit and coordinate a response, the exchange owner responded unprofessionally and was completely unhelpful.
 The exchange had previously closed legacy deposits but had reopened them without clear communication.
-When questioned about why legacy deposits were enabled again, the exchange owner lashed out, leading to the immediate decision to withdraw all funds and liquidity.
+When questioned about why legacy deposits were enabled again, the exchange owner lashed out and acted like a douchebag, leading to the immediate decision to withdraw all funds and liquidity.

 ## Delisting